Andrea Wright

-Andrea Wright is an American professional basketball player, currently playing in Portugal.
+Andrea Wright is an American former professional basketball player who last played in Canada's Maritime Women's Basketball Association (MWBA) for the Lake City 56ers.
+In 2022, she played for the MWBA's Fredericton Freeze, after a short stint in Portugal.
 Wright played college basketball for the University of Pennsylvania and for Bucknell University.
 She also competed in NCAA track and field at Bucknell University and the University of New Mexico.
 She's a part of four championship teams between both sports.

 Personal life and education

 Wright holds three degrees in three different fields.
 She earned her Ph.D. in Electrical Engineering from the University of South Florida in 2021, her M.S. in Computer Engineering from the University of New Mexico in 2010, and her B.A. in Computer Science from Bucknell University in 2008.

 Career

 High-school

 Wright was a 4x varsity basketball player leading Eleanor Roosevelt girls basketball to improving seasons each year.
 Coach Rod Hairston nicknamed her Future after her freshman year because she "made a positive impact on her team as a freshman" causing him to state "[Wright] was the future of Roosevelt basketball."
 She scored over 1000 points in her career, averaged a double double, and received many accolades such as McDonald's All-American Nominee (2004), All Met Honorable Mention (2004), and 2004 Gazette All County (Prince George's County).

-Wright also competed in Cross Country for 1 season in 2003 having never ran before started the season on JV and finished the season as the top runner in Prince George's County.
+Wright also competed in Cross Country for 1 season in 2003 having never run before started the season on JV and finished the season as the top runner in Prince George's County.
 She became the Prince George's County runner of the year, won the Maryland 4A South Region, and finished 9th in the State leading her team to a 2nd place finish at the XC state meet, a feat that had not been accomplished by a Prince George's county cross country team since 1988.
 Wright finished her high school career with a 3rd place finish in the 4x800 at Nike Outdoor Nationals with an overall time of 9:09.09.